Freight Shipping from Miami to Boston

 How much does it cost to ship freight from Miami to Boston?

-Full truckload (FTL) rates from Miami, FL to Boston, MA currently range from $3,517-$4,335 for a standard dry van load over the 1,636-mile route.
+Full truckload (FTL) rates from Miami, FL to Boston, MA currently range $3,517-$4,335 (roughly $2.16-$2.67 per mile over 1,636 miles).
 LTL shipments typically cost $1,100-$1,791 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Miami to Boston?